bitigchi/mcc/README.md

-# mcc
+# mcc / Morse Code Converter

 A basic text-to-morse converter for the command line, written in Swift.

-Supports basic and extended morse codes.
+Supports basic and extended morse codes and conversion from Latin texts.

-To use:
+#### To use:

     $ mcc convert <option> <option> "text to convert"